๐Ÿ“—IELTS Academic/Sample Questions

 Explanation

-Complete each sentence using NO MORE THAN TWO WORDS from the passage.
+Complete each sentence with NO MORE THAN TWO WORDS from the passage.

 Explanation